 • School websites: many schools post job vacancies directly on their websites, making it easy for candidates to discover openings in their desired area.

-• Working with an agency: by working with Monarch Education, you will receive support throughout the job search process, and it will be easier to apply for multiple roles at once.
+• Working with an agency: by working with an agency like Monarch Education, you will receive support throughout the job search process and it will be easier to apply for multiple roles at once.
 You can also work around your own schedule as our roles are flexible.
 Click here to view our latest teaching jobs.

 Since you’ll be working with children, you will need to submit an enhanced background check, or DBS check.
-A DBS check can show information on convictions, cautions, final warnings, reprimands and information held by the police.
+A DBS check shows information on convictions, cautions, final warnings, reprimands and information held by the police.
 If you’re working with Monarch Education, we can help process one for you.

 You’ll receive training based on the Early Career Framework (ECF) as part of your induction period, referred to as ECF-based training.
 This training provides a bridge between your initial teacher training (ITT) and your teaching career.
-It is designed to help you build the skills and knowledge you need to feel confident and empowered in your classroom.
+It is designed to help you build the skills and knowledge you need to feel confident in the classroom.

 Throughout your two-year induction period you will be given a mentor who will provide one-to-one support and feedback as well as arranging mentoring and coaching around specific subject areas.